kubernetes-sigs/gateway-api/geps/x.md

 post-mortem gets rescheduled a few times, and/or the person writing up the timeline mistakenly notes that the retries were enabled for a given workload rather than for the entire namespace, and no one ever figures out that error.
-It creates an action item of “fix this workload to not need retries”, that goes into the backlog, and it gets pushed down by more critical items.
+The post-mortem results in an action item of “fix this workload to not need retries so we can turn retries off”, that goes into the backlog, and it gets pushed down by more critical items.

+That is a process problem for sure! but it's a sadly realistic one.

 **Q**: _Okay, but in the real world, removing the RetryPolicy wouldn’t affect every workload._

 **A**: As soon as the namespace-wide RetryPolicy goes in, Jane’s team largely loses the backstop of progressive rollout.
-As long as their workloads don’t fail 100% of the time, progressive rollout will likely succeed; after a few months, it’s not even close to unlikely that every service will actually be failing pretty often.
+As long as their workloads succeed sometimes, progressive rollout has a good chance to succeed.
+After the few months posited above, it’s not at all unlikely that every service will actually be failing pretty often.

 **Q**: _Fine.
 But in the real world, Jane would be able to see all the policy objects herself, and this would be a non-issue._

-**A**: Quick, write me a kubectl query to fetch every policy CRD that’s attached to an arbitrary object.
-Go ahead.
-I’ll wait.
-Make sure you get policy CRDs attached to the enclosing namespace, too.
+**A**: Assuming permission to see everything necessary, please write me a `kubectl` query to fetch every policy CRD that’s attached to an arbitrary object.
+Remember to get policy CRDs attached to the enclosing namespace, too.

-…
+Challenging, no?

 There’s a big difference between “having permission to see” and “being able to effectively query and understand”.
 As policy attachment currently stands, you